VA IRRRL | Guidelines, Requirements & Rates 2026

 VA 5/1 ARM% (% APR)

-Today’s starting rate for a 30-year VA IRRRL is % (% APR), according to our lender network*.
+Today’s starting rate for a 30-year VA IRRRL is % (% APR), according to our lender network*, reflecting some of the best VA IRRRL rates today.

 Of course, VA refinance rates vary by customer.
 Your rate will likely be higher or lower than average depending on your loan size, credit score, loan-to-value ratio, and other factors.